pierrenoel/Laravel-Briefing/Challenge/README.md

 # Need a challenge?

 If you have enough time and you want to improve your learning about Laravel, you can code this project.
-Remind that exercises is absolutely not an obligation!
+Remind that exercise is absolutely not an obligation!

 ## Invoices and so on ...